Ajayjam97/AzureWork/README.md

  5. Thus the reosurce group / all the resources of VM need to be deleted to prevent cost consumption. <br>
  6. Ways to reduce VM costs (Auto shutdown, Reserved Instance, Spot Instances, Disk optimization). <br>
  7. While creating the VM make sure to configure it for high availability, low cost consumption & download its ARM template. <br>
- 8. An ARM template is a JSON file that can be exported, modified, uploaded & deployed.
+ 8. An ARM template is a JSON file that can be exported, modified, uploaded & deployed. <br>
  9. If you run Azure Cloud Shell, a storage account under a default resource group would get created for cloud shell. <br>
  10. Upload your ARM templates to the file share of cloud shell & run command "az deployment group create --resource-group First-rg --template-file template.json --parameters parameters.json" inside the folder in cloud shell.